Jerry-licious/meme-the-spire/README.md

 If all conditions pass, the meme will be able to be shown.

 Though the fields *of* the situation can be left undefined or as empty arrays, the `combatSituation` field *must* be defined for every meme entry that requires it, even if it is empty.

+## Base Collections

+Base collections are meme collections that come with the mod.
+When the game is launched, they are automatically copied from the mod into the `meme_collection` folder.
+Base collections are **overridden** every time you start the game if you do not set their `receiveUpdates` attribute to false.
+If you wish to turn off a base collection, change the value of `enabled` and `receiveUpdates` to both be false.